claudiascheckel/RepData_PeerAssessment1/PA1_claudiascheckel.md

 ## Imputing missing values

 Select lines with missing values and display for how many entries there are missing values.
 With a for loop, replace the missing values with the mean number of steps of the corresponding interval.
 Combine non-missing values and missing values (which have now been filled) into a new dataframe, act_new.
-Generate a vector of observations and display that as histogram, showing the total number of steps taken each day.
+Generate a histogram, showing the total number of steps taken per day.
 Calculate the mean and median of the total number of steps taken per day: both increased compared to the original dataset.
 Subtract the mean and median calculated on the original dataset from the new mean and median to get the difference.